Static stretching isn’t just a warm-up exercise. It works on the muscles to improve strength and flexibility.

 You know how important injury prevention is if you’re an athlete.
 An injury can set you back on training for weeks, months, or even years.

-The great thing about stretching is that it actually supports muscular strength.
-So, not only are you reducing your risk for injury, your muscles are getting stronger as well.
+The great thing about stretching is it actually supports muscular strength.
+So, not only are you reducing your risk for injury, your muscles are getting stronger as well; and, if you live an active lifestyle, you’re improving your athletic performance.

 3. Better Posture